Introduce yourself to the patient including your name and role.

-Defined as the first day of the last menstrual period
+Ask the patient when the first day of their last menstrual period was:

-If late, consider performing a pregnancy test, particularly in the context of abdominal pain (to rule out ectopic pregnancy).
+If the patient’s period is late, consider performing a pregnancy test, particularly in the context of abdominal pain (to rule out ectopic pregnancy).

 “At what age did you start having periods?”

-Ask about menopausal symptoms such as hot flushes and vaginal dryness
+If the patient is perimenopausal ask about symptoms such as hot flushes and vaginal dryness.

 It is useful to be aware of what the patient has previously tried, particularly if considering a change to their current choice of contraception.